rackerlabs/technical-blog/_posts/2020-06-17-announcing-the-vm-replication-enhanced-edition-for-government-cloud-limited-availablility.md

 enables you to recover virtual environments, regardless of the threat, including ransomware, hardware failures, and natural disasters.

-The solution is available to Rackspace Government Cloud (RGC) on VMware customers in Rackspace Technology data centers.
+The solution is available to Rackspace Government Cloud (RGC) on VMware&reg; customers in Rackspace Technology data centers.

 ### Key features